40 Character Qualities We Hoped to Teach Our Children

 Raising children requires huge chunks of time, prayer, discipline, involvement, and relationship-building.
 To make the most of all of this parenting love, effort, and privilege, it’s best to know where you’re headed.

-Here’s our list of the 50 character traits we wanted to teach our children.
-It is presented here pretty much as it appears on a now-tattered 8.5 x 11 piece of yellowed notebook paper.
-It’s not fancy, but it is a glimpse into our God-focused values for our kids.
+Here’s a list of 40 of the character traits we wanted to teach our children.
+It’s a glimpse into our God-focused values for our kids.

-At the at the end of the list, I’ll give you a practical way or two to begin to teach a few of these concepts to your children.
+At the end of the list, I’ll give you a practical way or two to begin to teach a few of these concepts to your children.

 1. Above all, fear God.